latchjack/sei-project-2/README.md

 The improvements I would like to make to the project would be...
 1. I would love to add a new feature to group films by their age ratings, however the API doesn't seem to have this information stored.
 I would have to utilise another API that does keep a record of the age ratings.

+## Wins & Key Learnings
 ### Wins
 In the planning phase of the project we knew we wanted to create a beautiful website that was easy for users to navigate around.
 We wanted multiple pages, including an index and many _show_ pages.

 We also wanted to find a good API that provided a lot of data and put as much as possible to use.
 After finding the TMDB API we found that we had a lot of useful information that we could display for the user.

 We had also just recently started learning about React.js so I think we did well to show we understood the concepts of state and using external APIs.

+### Key Learnings
+The key knowledge I gained from completing this project was...

++ Using React.js.
++ Sass and Bulma.
++ Utilising external API data and API keys.
++ Insomnia.

 ___